irene2022/NGO_FIP_W22/README.md

 - Week 4 (Jan 31 - Feb 6)
 : Finishing the website design & Logo design.
 Start development (skeletal developing with HTML, CSS and JS).
 Plan marketing.
 Create a storyline for the advertisements.
 [DONE]

 - The first checkpoint on Feb 4th.
+[DONE]

 - Week 5 (Feb 7 - 13)
 : Finishing a style guide.
 Modify the web design.
 Changing/adding some codes.
 Modifying the storyline for the video.
 Gathering footage for the video.

+: [DONE] Done with the web design.
+: [IN PROGRESS] Creating a style guide, Coding the front-end development part.
+Still adding/changing more detailed and precise information of the campaigns.

 - Week 6 (Feb 14 - 20)
 : Changing/adding some codes.
 Discussion about the contest/events.
 Discuss and create social media ad mockups.
 Create ad video.
+: [IN PROGRESS]

 - Week 7 (Feb 21 - 27)
 : Changing/adding some codes (Focusing on JS parts).
 Discuss and Create contest/events mockups.
 Create social media ads from the improved mockups.
 Finish the website content.
 Update style guide.
+: [IN PROGRESS]

 - Week 8 (Feb 28 - Mar 6)
 : Go over the entire project.
 Finish the video.
+: [IN PROGRESS]

 - The second checkpoint on Mar 4th.